zestai/zrp/model_report.rst

 +----------+------------+-------------+-----------+--------------+----------------+----------+--------+----------+

 After compound last names are handled, 'App FE' executes general name feature engineering.
-'MultiLabelBinarizer` is used to convert the set of targets to, an array-like object, a binary matrix indicating the presence of a class.
+'MultiLabelBinarizer` is used to convert the set of targets to, an array-like object, a binary matrix indicating the presence of a class - in this case each race/ethnicity.
 Targets associated with each record are one hot encoded using 'MultiLabelBinarizer`.
 Then first, middle and last name are encoded using 'TargetEncoder'.
 "For the case of categorical target: features are replaced with a blend of posterior probability of the target given particular categorical value and the prior probability of the target over all the training data."( `ref <https://contrib.scikit-learn.org/category_encoders/targetencoder.html>`_).
+This is where the features such as BLACK_first_name come from.

 Next the pipeline focuses on engineering of the ACS features.
 'CustomRatios' generates ratios, percents, and linear combinations of select ACS features.
 After generating ACS engineered features, the pipelie resolves the many-to-one data created by the 'Compound Name FE' step by aggregating across expected name columns, at the unique key level.
-At this point all geo-specific features, like block group, tract, and zip code are no-longer in the feature space.
+The ACS engineered features are used as predictive variables.
+Block group, tract, and ZIP code are not included as predictive variables.
+This allows the model to generalize well across geographies.

 Missing values are imputed using mean, for all numeric features.
 Lastly, the training dataset's least missing, most unique features with the highest variance and importance are selected.

 Model Creation